JCVI-Cloud/VICVB/Readme.md

     cd VICVB
     lib/VICVB/data/install/install_to_dir_full.sh <PACKAGE_INSTALL_DIR> <GALAXY_HOME> <GALAXY_ROOT_URL>

-Replace the references to each <PARAMETER> above with your actual values.
-Typically, GALAXY_ROO_URL is just /.
+Replace the references to each bracketed name above with your actual values.
+Typically, GALAXY_ROOT_URL is just /.
 The command above will install the package using Python's --install-dir scheme - everything will be placed as eggs into PACKAGE_INSTALL_DIR.
-VICVB.rc file will be generated in <PACKAGE_INSTALL_DIR>.
+VICVB.rc file will be generated in PACKAGE_INSTALL_DIR.
 You should source it before using the package.
-The JBrowse will be installed under <GALAXY_HOME>/static.
+The JBrowse will be installed under GALAXY_HOME/static.

-The script above will copy all Python dependencies into <PACKAGE_INSTALL_DIR>.
+The script above will copy all Python dependencies into PACKAGE_INSTALL_DIR.
 You can edit the install script to change that and other subtleties.

 The package assumes that NCBI tbl2asn executable is available in system PATH.